 InVision is a great presentation tool.
-Whether you’re presenting sketches, mood boards, or actual prototypes, use InVision to organize different approaches, and consider creating a “home page” for your presentation that allows you to move between approaches.
+Whether you’re presenting sketches, mood boards, or actual prototypes in a tool like InVision, you can use it to organize different approaches.
+Consider creating a “home page” for your presentation that allows you to move between approaches.

 Whether in the meeting, or after the fact, summarize the outcomes of the discussion to ensure everyone is on the same page moving forward.